 Bootstrapping for as long as you can ensures that you retain the option – raising venture capital in year two or later in your journey means you are likely to know what you are getting into and how to deal with the pressure.

-2. Retaining more ownership and control of your startup
+2. Bootstrapping means founders have more ownership and control

 One big advantage of bootstrapping is that you retain control and ownership of your company.
 For the venture journey, there are several fundraising events over an average seven to ten year period from founding to exit.
 At each stage, investors typically take take 10-20% stake in exchange for capital invested.
 As such, it is not uncommon for founders to have very limited stake in their companies by the time the company is reaching maturity.